The scholarship fund is specifically targeted to support graduate-level students.

 This scholarship program is administered without regard to race, color, creed, religion, sexual orientation, age, gender, disability or national origin.

-One $2,500 scholarship will be awarded for each academic year.
+Typically one $5,000 scholarship will be awarded for each academic year.
 Awards are not renewable and will typically be awarded on a one time basis.
 Award of the scholarship is based upon the recommendation of the Foundation Program Review Committee with approval by the Foundation Board of Trustees.
 The decision of the Foundation Board of Trustees is final.

 The applicant is responsible for ensuring all necessary information is submitted.
 Transcripts must display student name, school name, grade and credit hours earned for each course, and term in which each course was taken.
 Completed applications must be received no later than June 1st of each calendar year to be considered.
 Applicants will be notified by September 15th of each calendar year if they have been selected as a recipient of the scholarship for the upcoming academic school year.
 See the buttons on the right to download the application form.